nelhage/blog.nelhage.com/content/draft/property-testing-like-afl.md

 date: 2017-10-11T19:15:44-04:00
 ---

-This post is a bit of a followup to my
-[last post](post/property-testing-is-fuzzing/), in which I lay out the developer experience I'd like to have with a property-based testing tool.
-In line with the previous post, the UX I describe here is largely in line with that offered by various tools in the `afl` family tree, such as [Google's OSS-Fuzz][oss-fuzz].
+In my last [last post](post/property-testing-is-fuzzing/), I argued that property-based testing and fuzzing are essentially the same practice, or at least share a lot of commonality.
+In this followup post, I want to explore that idea a bit more, by exploring some of my frustrations and hesitations around typical property-based testing tools, and proposing a hypothetical UX to resolve these concerns, by taking inspiration from the fuzzing tool family, primarily the [AFL][afl] family tree and [Google's OSS-Fuzz][oss-fuzz].

 # Preface: Desiderata for a Test Suite